-Chocolate Themed Party: a chocolate dessert table, decoration ideas, and a make-your-own chocolate bar activity everyone will love.
+A Chocolate Themed Party perfect for the chocolate lover!
+See our chocolate dessert table, decoration ideas, and a make-your-own chocolate bar activity inspiration.

 Over the weekend we had a Chocolate Themed Party to celebrate my daughter Maddie's sixth birthday, and I'm so excited to share all the fun details with you.
 Maddie loves chocolate, so when we started talking themes months ago, chocolate came out the clear winner.
 This is a really fun idea for birthday parties for any chocolate lover, but could also be great as a theme for a girls night, a bridal shower, valentine's day party, or baby showers.
 We're excited to share all our chocolate party ideas with you.